Ebony Rainford-Brent: Cricket executive

 During her playing career, Rainford-Brent was appointed as one of the first ever Chance to Shine Coaching ambassadors: delivering cricket and motivational talks to state schools and clubs throughout England and Wales.

-In 2011, Rainford-Brent began work as a cricket executive for the charity Lord's Taverners.
+In 2011 Rainford-Brent began work as a cricket executive for the charity Lord's Taverners.
 She eventually became Cricket programmes manager for the charity, developing national programmes to support disadvantaged and disabled young people to access sport.

+In 2013 she was appointed as a Trustee of the England and Wales Cricket Board Trust (EWCT).

-Her role as Director for Surrey Women's Cricket involves working with Academy Director, Gareth Townsend, and the Performance Department advising on all Women's cricket played at the club.
+In 2014 Rainford-Brent was appointed as the first Director for Surrey Women's Cricket.
+The role involves working with Academy Director, Gareth Townsend, and the Performance Department advising on all Women's cricket played at the club.
 She also works with the Surrey Cricket Board on the development of the Women's game and strategies to increase participation at all levels.
 In this role, she was involved in the organisation of a women's Twenty20 match between Surrey and Middlesex in May 2015.
 Rainford-Brent, in discussing the event, suggested that the game would be the inaugural match in what was intended to become an annual tournament.

 In January 2020 she launched Surrey's African-Caribbean Engagement (ACE) programme, aimed at encouraging black teenagers into cricket.
 By January 2023 it had reached 10,000 children with 141 academy scholars training twice a week.

-Rainford-Brent is a trustee for the England and Wales Cricket Trust.